UNCLE-Grasp: A Task-Adapted Framework for Uncertainty-Aware Grasping of Leaf-Occluded Strawberries: Results and Discussion

 \subsection{Pipeline Ablations}

-As summarized in Fig.~\ref{fig:ablation_plot}, CGNet applied directly to partial point clouds exhibits poor and inconsistent performance as occlusion increases (grey).
-This confirms that partial geometry alone provides insufficient information for reliable grasping in cluttered scenes.
+For diagnostic ablations, we report simulation results only to allow controlled isolation of individual components without risking damage to the physical robot.
+As summarized in Fig.~\ref{fig:ablation_plot}, CGNet applied directly to partial point clouds exhibits poor performance as occlusion increases (grey).
+These results indicate that partial geometry alone provides insufficient information for reliable grasping in cluttered scenes.